Breathing Difficulties | Dallas Emergency Care

 Trouble Breathing Is Often a Medical Emergency

 You can expect to have some trouble breathing after exercising, but for the most part you should be able to breathe without difficulty.
-If you or someone near you is having trouble breathing then this is a serious situation and you should call 911 immediately.
+If you or someone near you is having trouble breathing then this is a serious situation and you should visit your local ER or call 911 immediately.

 Breathing emergencies may come with the following symptoms: